marb543/CART315/Process/README.md

 for the player as it would be easier for them to follow the same steps in real life as they learn to use their tools.
 - Possibility to learn extra points : Players can earn extra points by submitting pictures of their finished product to the game.
 - Unlock exclusive levels with new patterns and tutorials by competing with other users globally : This would encourage players to complete more levels of the game and rank higher on the global leaderboard.

+## Light Orbs | 02.20.25

+### Prototyping with Storyboard :

+For today's week I had the idea to create a game prototype where a player plays as a light orb where light is a limited resource .
+As the player goes through a labyrinth light from their orb which is their character.
+The player must collect lights as they go though the labyrinth.
+Shasow monsters roam the labyrinth, and steal your light source.
+Can you escape these shadow monsters and reach the end of the tunnel before you run out of light ?

+# Gameplay

+- Some parts of the tunnel only appear when you shine enough light on them.
+- Enemies can sense your movement, and steal your light as you move through shadows
+- Staying too long in one place dims your light of your orb.
+- You can dim or increase your glow as you go through the tunnel.
+- Levels increase difficulty as you move through them
+- As the level number increases, the number of monsters increase.
+- Secret shadow paths are opened as the player advances through the tunnel.